I have butterflies in my belly and the only words I could say in prayer have been, “God, use me.”

 Cue bulimia/anorexia/depression/self harm.
 If I was skinny, they would like me.
 If I was skinny, they would want to be friends with me.
 If I was skinny, the boys would give me attention.
 If I was skinny, all my problems would disappear.

 So I did whatever I had to do to be that skinny girl.
-And it came with six years of doctor’s appointments, rehabs, counselors, psychiatrists, medication, blood draws, scans, anxiety attacks, heart monitors, you name it.
+And it came with six years of doctor’s appointments, rehabs, counselors, psychiatrists, medication, blood work, scans, anxiety attacks, heart monitors, you name it.

 It didn’t matter how many meals I skipped, how many times I used that razor blade, how many times I made myself sick…the problems were still there.
 It still pained me to look in the mirror at the girl staring back at me.
 My problems didn’t disappear, they were magnified.